 What are protocells?

-Protocells are structures which are formed from the aggregation of abiotic (non-living) components.
+Protocells are structures that are formed from the aggregation of abiotic (non-living) components.
 Despite this, they display certain characteristics akin to living cells.
 Protocells are basically self-organized, endogenously ordered, spherical collection of lipids.

 Protocells are thought to have facilitated the reproduction of RNA and therefore the exchange of genetic information at a time before the advent of DNA and proteins (the RNA world hypothesis.)
 As it is assumed that RNA would have been in too low a concentration to be able to exchange information on their own, they would have needed compartments to replicate in.
 Protocells would have provided that environment and kick-started the process of life.